MingjunWei/eGauge_test/README.rst

 egauge.ctid
 -----------

-The classes in this module support manufacturing CTid® sensors.
-CTid® is patented technology and shall be used in accordance with the licensing agreements governing its use.
+The classes in this module support manufacturing CTidÂ® sensors.
+CTidÂ® is patented technology and shall be used in accordance with the licensing agreements governing its use.